anzwdev/al-code-outline/README.md

 ![Add multiple fields](resources/screen2-addfieldscodeaction.gif)

-Sort procedures, variables, properties and report columns actions can be also run automatically on document save.
+Sort table fields, procedures, variables, properties, report columns. permissions, permission sets and customizations actions can be also run automatically on document save.
 To turn this functionality on "source.fixAll.al" property of "editor.codeActionsOnSave" must be set to true and "alOutline.codeActionsOnSave" setting should contain list of sorting actions that you want to run.
 That's how settings should look like to run all these sort actions on save:

 ```javascript
 "editor.codeActionsOnSave": {